Helen Loggie

-Helen Amanda Loggie (1895, Bellingham, Washington – 1976) was a U.S. artist, primarily known for her etchings of trees and coastlines of the Pacific Northwest.
+Helen Amanda Loggie (1895 in Bellingham, Washington – 1976) was a U.S. artist, primarily known for her etchings of trees and coastlines of the Pacific Northwest.

 Life

 Loggie attended Smith College in Massachusetts for two years.
 Between 1916 and 1924, she studied at the Art Students League of New York, enrolling in her first formal classes in drawing and painting with the intention of becoming a portrait painter.
 While at the Arts Students League she studied with George Luks and Robert Henri and began to develop a style which rejected such modernist themes as those trumpeted by the Ashcan School.
 She toured Europe in 1926–27 where she made an extensive body of sketches and paintings.
 Upon returning to New York, Loggie undertook private study with prominent etcher and printer John Taylor Arms, beginning a 25-year collaboration.

 In 1930, Loggie returned to Bellingham permanently.
 She built a house on the shores of Eastsound, Orcas Island.
 There, she immersed herself in the rugged landscape around her and fully expressed the artistic vision that had been maturing within.
 Loggie's small, highly detailed pencil drawings and etchings reflect her deep commitment, determination and skill in capturing the beauty she saw in nature.